0Chuck0/IT_314_JOB_FICTION/README.md

 Work done till now

-Shekhar- Added search functionality in Backend and created jobs schema in Mongodb.
+Shekhar- Added search and filter functionality in Backend and created jobs schema in Mongodb.